 Leidos cargo scanners elevated Inauguration Day security

 Why you should know: The U.S. Capitol siege on Jan.
 6 created an urgent need for elevated security in Washington, D.C. surrounding the event.
-This involved quickly relocating forces and equipment to help derail the threat of violence from concealed explosives, weapons, and insurrectionists.
+This involved quickly relocating forces and equipment to help derail the threat of violence from concealed explosives, weapons and more.

-Leidos' impact: All four scanners used for the occasion are manufactured by Leidos, who also provided technical support and helped relocate the equipment.
+Leidos impact: All four scanners used for the occasion are manufactured by Leidos, which also provided technical support and helped relocate the equipment.

 Background: Since 2014, CBP has deployed 89 VACIS® M6500 units at airports and seaports from coast to coast, where they’ve scanned hundreds of thousands of cargo containers entering the country.

 Since 2019, CBP has deployed 10 VACIS® XPL units at high-volume border checkpoints, where they’ve intercepted millions of dollars of illegal narcotics and thousands of illegal weapons concealed in passenger cars.

 From the source: “These are flexible, high-throughput mobile inspection systems that scan entire passenger cars, delivery vans, buses and trucks towing full-size cargo containers,” said Colin Quint with the Leidos Ports and Borders Division.
 “They use low-dose x-rays, allowing inspectors to view the contents of these conveyances quickly without having to open them.”

 Zooming out: The Presidential Inauguration represented a peaceful transition of power in the U.S., something that was in question following the U.S. Capitol siege on Jan.
 6 just two weeks prior.